inwtx/Executing-a-Linux-command-from-a-Windows-machine/README.md

 # Executing-a-Linux-command-from-a-Windows-machine

   It is possible to execute Linux commands and bash scripts from a Windows machine using a batch file with Putty.
-  The output will be listed in the terminal window.
+  The output will be listed in the Window's terminal window.

   1. Download Putty if you do not aready have it.
      Putty: https://www.chiark.greenend.org.uk/~sgtatham/putty/